Germany 1-1 England: Late Kane penalty pegs back hosts

 Reaction

-Hansi Flick, Germany coach: "We played a great match but didn’t reward ourselves.
-We could have probably scored a second, but we played against an England side with an impressive attack.
-However, we showcased the kind of football that we envision ourselves playing."
+Hansi Flick, Germany coach: "We played a great match but didn't get our reward.
+We could have probably scored a second goal, but we played against an England side with an impressive attack.
+However, we showcased the kind of football that we envisage ourselves playing."

-İlkay Gündoğan, Germany midfielder: "We showed some good movement, were very active and aggressive, and created chances this way.
+İlkay Gündoğan, Germany midfielder: "We showed some good movement, were very active and aggressive, and created chances.
 It is never possible to keep England out of the match entirely, but we were still the dominant team.
 Therefore it is a bit disappointing to concede a late equaliser."

 Kieran Trippier, England defender: "Harry stepped up as always.
 He is special.
 Fifty goals is incredible.
 He's a top pro, and great leader.
 Tonight is a positive result.
 The substitutes made a huge impact.
 We'll review the game and look forward to the next one."